The Bachelor of Social Work (BSW) program at Laurier is a direct-entry program, which means you will begin your study of

 Upon graduation, you will have acquired the skills to communicate effectively and practice ethically.

-Laurier’s BSW program has received its initial standing from the Canadian Association of Social Work Education (CASWE).
+Laurier’s BSW program has received its accreditation from the Canadian Association of Social Work Education (CASWE).
 Current and future students will be eligible to apply for membership in the Ontario College of Social Workers and Social Service Workers upon graduation.

-A unique aspect of Laurier’s Social Work program is that it allows you to focus on Indigenous topics and includes an examination of the cultural exchanges between Canada’s colonial processes and First Nations people.
+A unique aspect of Laurier’s Social Work program is that you have the option to focus on Indigenous topics which includes an examination of the cultural exchanges between Canada’s colonial processes and First Nations people.

 By completing your four-year BSW program at Laurier, you will be eligible to apply for advanced standing in many Master of Social Work (MSW) programs, including ours.

 This course introduces the value orientations and ethics prevalent in the profession and in Canadian society and examines selected current practice issues, controversies or dilemmas of professional social work practice in Canada.

 This course introduces the student to social work practice in pressing contemporary issues that may differ from year-to-year.
 Topics may include but are not limited to Addictions, Aging / Gerontology, Disability, Trauma and Resiliency, Child Welfare and Mental Health.

 This course provides knowledge for understanding the nature of First Nations historical/structural problems; the role and operation of social services in Indigenous contexts; alternative (

 An examination of the gendered nature of societies and cultures as seen in Canadian law, culture, work, family, violence, health, and sexuality.